 Understanding Ethernet: The Role of Connectivity in the Internet Age

-Ethernet wiring uses carrier-sense multiple access with collision detection to control medium access and provide efficient transmissions on shared media such as the bus.
-It differs from Wi-Fi in that there are no physical conflicts (caused by multiple devices sending data at once) to get in your way; with Ethernet, everything works.
-And, unlike Wi-Fi, Ethernet uses actual cables, making it easier to see and check.
+Ethernet uses carrier-sense multiple access with collision detection to control medium access and enable efficient transmission over shared media such as a bus.
+It differs from Wi-Fi in that there are no physical collisions (caused by multiple devices sending data at the same time) to interfere; with Ethernet, everything works reliably.
+And unlike Wi-Fi, Ethernet uses physical cables, making it easier to see and inspect.

 Types of Ethernet Cables

-All Ethernet cables are not created equal.
+Not all Ethernet cables are created equal.
 The cable comes in several categories, each boasting different performance levels.

 Popular Categories

 - Cat-5e is a better version of Cat-55.
-It supports speeds of up to 1 Gbps and has better crosstalk immunity.
+It supports up to 1 Gbps and offers improved crosstalk immunity.

 - Cat-6: Rated at 1 Gbps over long distances and 10 Gbps over short distances.